 However, robot control algorithms based on machine learning run the risk of overfitting to their training data, which can make algorithms less effective when they encounter inputs that differ from those they were trained on.
 Majumdar’s Intelligent Robot Motion Lab addressed this challenge by expanding the suite of available tools for training robot control policies, and quantifying the likely success and safety of robots performing in novel environments.

 In the first paper, a proof of principle for applying the machine learning frameworks, the team tested their approach in simulations that included a wheeled vehicle driving through a space filled with obstacles, and a robotic arm grasping objects on a table.
+They also validated the technique by assessing the obstacle avoidance of a small drone called a Parrot Swing (a combination quadcopter and fixed-wing airplane) as it flew down a 60-foot-long corridor dotted with cardboard cylinders.
+The guaranteed success rate of the drone’s control policy was 88.4%, and it avoided obstacles in 18 of 20 trials (90%).

 The researchers adapted machine learning frameworks from other arenas to the field of robot locomotion and manipulation, applying generalization theory to the complex task of making guarantees on robots’ performance in unfamiliar settings.
 In a proof of principle, the researchers validated the technique by assessing the obstacle avoidance of a small drone called a Parrot Swing as it flew down a 60-foot-long corridor dotted with cardboard cylinders.
 The guaranteed success rate of the drone’s control policy was 88.4%, and it avoided obstacles in 18 of 20 trials (90%).
 Videos by the Intelligent Robot Motion Lab